-The Microsoft Exchange Server vulnerability that was discovered earlier this month should be a wake-up call for any small businesses still running servers on-premises.
+The recent Microsoft Exchange Server vulnerability should be a wake-up call for any small business still running email servers on-premises.
 Several years ago you may have had a financial or business reason to keep your email or other critical applications and data in-house, but the situation is much different now.

 If you’ve been skeptical about migrating your business to Microsoft cloud, the Exchange vulnerability is another very big reason to reconsider.